Arab Islamist helps clinch Israel's new anti-Netanyahu government

 FRAGILE COALITION

-Abbas is from the Arab and Druze village of Maghar, near the Sea of Galilee.
-His party is the political wing of the southern branch of Israel's Islamic Movement, which was established in 1971 and traces its origins to the Muslim Brotherhood.
+Abbas is from the mixed Druze, Muslim and Christian village of Maghar, near the Sea of Galilee.
+His party is the political wing of the southern branch of Israel’s Islamic Movement, which was established in 1971 and traces its origins to the Muslim Brotherhood.

 Before agreeing to a coalition deal, Abbas sought and received approval from the Islamic Movement’s advisory Shura Council, a religious body, which has guided the party’s past votes in parliament on LGBT rights and other issues.